belug23/django-epiced/README.rst

 *0.3.0* ::

-    *Attention, since it's so easy to use this pluggin I've changed the default escaping of the HTML, Please refer to the documentation.*
+    *Warning, since it's so easy to use this pluggin I've changed the default escaping of the HTML, Please refer to the documentation.*
     - Security update : now html is escaped by default
     - Added the automatic install of Markdown (Thanks daikeren for the patch)